By Altair’s Ilan Reingold for Enterprise IoT Insights

 Battle for adoption

 As the demand for worldwide IoT rapidly rises, so does the need for low power, low-cost and low throughput cellular devices.
-CAT-M and NB-IoT, the two cellular technologies leading the cellular IoT era, are competing for position and adoption around the world.
+LTE-M and NB-IoT, the two cellular technologies leading the cellular IoT era, are competing for position and adoption around the world.

 When carriers consider which cellular technology to supply, the decision entails more than just determining which option is most suitable to their region’s application needs.
 Carriers also seek out the technology that satisfies the market’s demand for both a low-cost and power efficient solution – universally the two most attractive features to consumers.

 So what is the current situation?
 Where does the industry stand on these two technologies?

 LTE-M and NB-IoT share several crucial beneficial elements over other existing technologies.
 Both offer a low-cost technology solution and differ in total cost by very little.
 This cost difference is mainly a result of the processing power required by the application, and the memory required by the application running on top of the LTE technology.